 - assigned desks – back to back working, not directly face to face, and no sharing of computer equipment

 - headsets to avoid use of phones – not shared

 - posters displayed, reminding individuals of social distancing, hand washing and using sanitiser

 - no external visitors unless by exception and arrangements made to ensure the health and safety of all concerned

 - continuing to protect the vulnerable

-any individual coming into the office must sign a ‘COVID-19 Health Declaration’ to confirm they have not had any symptoms or been in contact with anyone with symptoms in the last 14 days. if their situation changes, they will self-isolate and return to working from home for 14 days. finally, there is clear COVID-19 health support information on our intranet which details the company’s approach to sickness and what individuals should do if they are concerned.
+Any individual coming into the office (staff or visitor) must sign a ‘COVID-19 Health Declaration’ to confirm they have not had any symptoms or been in contact with anyone with symptoms in the last 14 days. if their situation changes, they will self-isolate and return to working from home for 14 days. finally, there is clear COVID-19 health support information on our intranet which details the company’s approach to sickness and what individuals should do if they are concerned.